jakobjanot/ML-Cutter/README.md

 │
 ├── references                          <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports                             <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                             <- Generated analysis and reports.
-│   └── figures                         <- Generated graphics and figures to be used in reporting │
+│   └── figures                         <- Generated graphics and figures to be used in reporting.
+│
 ├── src                                 <- Source code for use in this project.
 │   └── repo_name